The Pulse

 This can explain how new stars are born

-NASA scientists believe that the jets from the black holes help determinate many stars are formed inside their galaxies.
-The hot gas in and out of the galaxies, when in contact with these beams, is filled with energy and prevents it from cooling down and form multiple stars.
+NASA scientists believe that the jets from the black holes help determine how many stars are formed inside their galaxies.
+The hot gas in and out of the galaxies, when in contact with these beams, is filled with energy and prevents it from cooling down and forming multiple stars.

-This is not a new phenomenon – given that the black holes have billions of years, just like the one firing at us from just outside the Milky Way.
+This is not a new phenomenon – given that the black holes have billions of years.
 It occurred over timescales of millions of years – a time gap of a blink of a cosmic eye.

 According to the theory of relativity of Albert Einstein, time passes differently in other places in the universe, and for people on Earth this is happening right now, but in that point of space it happened a couple of millions of years ago.